LINOSNCHENA/JAVA-Springboot-application-using-theymeleaf/README.md

-# FRONT TO BACKEND IN ONE-FRAMEWORK (Spring,Hibernate, Thymeleaf)
+# FRONT TO BACKEND IN ONE-FRAMEWORK

 The application is a full-stack application that is consisting of frontend, backend and database all in one framework.
+(Spring,Hibernate, Thymeleaf).
 The technology stack includes; Spring Boot, Hibernate, MySQL and Thyme leaf webapp.
 The main purpose of the application is to create a Register for the Monze Physics Symposium participation record.
 The application has a deployment file filled in the manifest hence has a production style sample as well.

 ## Executing the application